 Market disruptions can prevent an Account from implementing its investment program for a period of time and achieving its investment objective.
-For example, a disruption may cause an Account's derivatives counterparties to discontinue offering derivatives on some underlying commodities, securities, reference rates, or indices or to offer such products on a more limited basis, or the current economic crisis may strain the U.S. Treasury's ability to satisfy its obligations.
+For example, a disruption may cause an Account's derivatives counterparties to discontinue offering derivatives on some underlying commodities, securities, reference rates, or indices or to offer such products on a more limited basis.